WHAT TO SEE IN OTARU? IS IT WORTH VISITING OTARU? WHICH SEASON IS THE BEST TO VISIT OTARU?

 8. EAT A KAISEN-DON DURING YOUR VISIT OF OTARU

 The best place to eat a kaisen-don in Otaru is Poseidon (location).
-However expect to queue as this place is very popular in Otaru.
+However, expect to queue as this place is very popular in Otaru.
 We actually went a bit further on the same street to an area called Otaru Denuki Koji (小樽出抜小路).
 We actually LOOOOVE this cute square.
-It’s full of tiny japanese restaurants, usually with a maximum of 10 seats.
+It’s full of tiny Japanese restaurants, usually with a maximum of 10 seats.
 Make sure to check it out.
-They also serve other type of food such as ramen or yakitori.
+They also serve another type of food such as ramen or yakitori.

 9. VISIT THE FORMER OTARU BRANCH OF HYAKUJUSAN BANK

 This historical building is located by the canal at the end of the Sakaimachi street.
 Today the historical building was transformed into a beautiful glass and souvenir shop in Otaru.

 The building is particularly beautiful on the outside during Autumn, as it’s covered with red leaves.
 Otaru is such a scenic place thanks to these kind of preserved historical buildings around town.

 Don’t visit Otaru without checking out this beautiful gallery, one of the best things to see in Otaru.
 They have an amazing collection of stained glass amongst other things.
 The stained glasses were crafted in England between the late nineteenth and early twentieth centuries, and were actually part of the window fixtures in churches.

 The museum is located in the former Mitsui Bank of Otaru, which symbolizes the glory days of Otaru.
 It is divided in different parts with various art and exhibition.

 11. CHECK OUT THE BANK OF JAPAN OTARU MUSEUM IN THE “WALL STREET” DISTRICT (Nichigin-dori)